firasomrane/stocks_analytics_app/README.md

 The purpose of the app is to compute a metric based on a rolling window between a start and an end date.

 ### Base idea
+- We have an analytics problem at hand, where we want to make an aggregation on a column, that is better handled by an OLAP database that will be columnar, but an OLAP database generally don't serve data in melliseceonds and needs other layer to become a good choice for fast serving called a cube.
+For the simplicity and since we don't have big data here, we will use postgres: an OLTP database.

 - The base idea of implementing this in a web app would be to have a have an app that will load the `dataset in memory at startup time in a pandas DataFrame`, and for each call will perform the filtering and the rolling window metric calculation on the dataframe.
 - Here the choice of pandas is because of the support of rolling window aggregation calculation out of the box.
 - But a dataframe deosn't support indexes for fast queries or at least supports them but with some complexity and not simple to have multi-column index, that's why filtering on date and ticker won't be fast.
 But of course for our case ~1M this should work without problems.